Prosdino95/SOFTWARE-ENGINEERING-2/AcceptanceTest.rst

 Server Side
 -----------

 For consistency's sake the we decided to utilize docker to deploy the server component.
-The installation procedure is as follows:
+Docker allowed us to have consistent results while we were testing the server on our computers.
+The war file used was the one provided in :code:`DeliveryFolder/Implementation`, The installation procedure that we followed is as follows:

 .. code::